It is Generally Best to Self-Surender with a Criminal Defense Attorney by Your Side

 How do I clear a warrant in Michigan?

 The only way to clear a warrant is to get it set aside or canceled by the issuing court.
 Your options are to self-surrender or hire legal counsel for help.

 Premier Criminal Defense Attorneys for Addressing Outstanding Warrants

-The top-rated attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully and proactively guided clients through the process of turning themselves in on outstanding warrants for decades in Wayne, Oakland, Macomb, Washtenaw, and Livingston counties and throughout Michigan as well as in federal courts.
+The top-rated attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully and proactively helped clients turn themselves in on outstanding warrants for decades in Wayne, Oakland, Macomb, Washtenaw, and Livingston counties and throughout Michigan, as well as in federal courts.
 We know all aspects of the process and have many astute strategies to address every circumstance.
-We will make the process as painless as possible, and protect you every step of the way so that you obtain the best result possible.
+We will make the process as painless as possible and protect you every step of the way.
+Our attorneys will tenaciously act on your behalf to obtain the best result possible.

 Give us a call, and one of our expert attorneys will take the time to explain the process, answer all of your questions, and devise a strategy to make things right with the court, letting you move on with peace of mind.